Not all merchants can use the card terminals from Square, SumUp or PayPal Point of Sale (previously Zettle/iZettle).

 Not-for-profits, clubs and organisations

-It used to be the case that SumUp, iZettle and certain other providers accepted non-profits and private clubs, but rules have become stricter. iZettle, Square, SumUp and PayPal now all have some restrictions in this area, but they vary in nature.
+PayPal Point of Sale, Square and SumUp now all have some restrictions in this area, but they vary in nature.
 Again – they do make exceptions, so ask them to be sure.
 Their general rules are:

 What to do if you're a restricted business type

-Just because your business is on this list, it doesn’t mean you haven’t got options.
-If you’re set on a provider, contact them to know if they would consider accepting your business, as you may just be in a grey zone allowing you to be accepted.
-It’s likely you’ll need to provide proof of what you do.
+If you're set on a provider, contact them to know if they would consider accepting your business, as you may just be in a grey zone allowing you to be accepted.
+It's likely you'll need to provide proof of what you do.

 Alternatively, you can look for a merchant service provider that allows high-risk merchants, but expect to be charged premium rates if they do class you as high-risk.
 This is normal – they are only making up the for the potential losses or administrative dents you may incur with risky transactions.